How to Improve Problem Solving Skills: A Practical Guide

 For example: "What if we had a $0 budget to solve this?"
 An impossible constraint like that immediately forces you to get creative.
 You start thinking about partnerships, community engagement, or bartering—ideas that would never surface otherwise.

 These aren't just feel-good exercises; they're becoming critical business skills.
 A 2025 global survey of 4,000 professionals found a huge emphasis on human-centric skills like creativity.
 In fact, nine out of ten executives now believe these abilities are more important than ever in a world increasingly shaped by AI.
-You can explore a variety of 10 creative problem-solving methods to expand your toolkit even further.
+You can explore a variety of to expand your toolkit even further.

 Building a diverse portfolio of solutions is a strategic advantage.
 It ensures that when you move to the decision-making phase, you're choosing from the best possible options, not just the most obvious ones.